 Ever wonder how all those businesses get their red pins on Google Maps?
 Or how Google knows exactly where they are, how to contact them, and what their hours of operation are?
-If you’re just starting out and want to put your business on the map or have been struggling to get customers in the door, it’s time for Google My Business.
+If you’re just starting out and want to put your business on the map or have been struggling to get customers in the door, it’s time for a Google Business Profile.

 In this post, we’ll go over:

 - Why you should claim your business on Google.

 - How to claim a business on Google.

 - 4 ways to optimize your Google Business listing to show up in search results.